snigui/projectgame/README.md

 xye4 pushed once with a backend that doesn't work.

- >> xye4 and hchien2 didn't show up for the either.
+ >> xye4 and hchien2 didn't show up for the demo either.

 please take a look at git commit history for solid evidence. thank you very much.